LX-Chrome/Timeregistration-DevOps/README.md

-Here's a **README.md** file that provides clear setup instructions for your site.
+Here's a **README.md** file that provides clear setup instructions.
 It includes installation steps, environment variable setup, and how to run the application.

 ---